-- Be in tuned to yourself.
+- Tune into yourself.
 Can you feel a headache coming on?
 Are you beginning to feel anxious and jittery?
 Becoming impatient?
 To thine own self be true.
 When you notice your sense of well-being start to decrease, pick up the signals your body is sending and act on them.

 - Do what makes you feel better.
-Doudoune Parajumpers Harraseeket If things are getting too intense, step away.
+If things are getting too intense, step away.
 Step out for fresh air, slip into a quiet room, or otherwise put some space between yourself and your surroundings.

-- Carry an mP3 player with earbuds.
+- Carry your phone and earbuds.
 When you step out for a break, you can play some relaxing sounds or music that makes you feel good.
 That is often enough to reset so you can enjoy yourself again.

 - Breathe.
 You don’t even have to go anywhere for this one.
 Wherever you are, and often, take a series of slow, deep breaths.
-NIKE AIR MAX LD-ZERO This is soothing to mind and body.
+This is soothing to mind and body.

 - Drink water.
 Our bodies crave water.
 Sodas and other beverages don’t fully hydrate, so they leave us feeling sluggish.
 Drinking water helps us stay physically and emotionally well.

-Taking little measures to maintain well-being during those fun but hectic, out-of-routine celebrations goes a long way to keep us feeling well.
+Taking little measures to maintain holiday wellbeing and mental health during those fun but hectic, out-of-routine celebrations goes a long way to keep us feeling well.
 When we stay physically and psychologically healthy, we can enjoy ourselves more and better embrace our lives in any moment.